squaredup/Community.DataOnDemand.MP/README.md

 * SCOM 2012 R2 (earlier versions may be supported but are untested)
 * SCOM Admin rights (only Administrators can import management packs)
 * If you plan to import the Data On Demand Unix MP, you will need to import and configure the relevant Microsoft Unix management packs first.
+* If you plan to import the Data On Demand SQL MPs, you will need to import and configure the relevant Microsoft SQL management packs first.
 * If you plan to import the Data On Demand IIS MP, you will need to import and configure the relevant Microsoft IIS management packs first.

 ### Install the SCOM Management Pack